ON THE RANGE

-- Nobody is allowed to handle a gun or remove it from a holster unless they are on the line under the control of the RO.
-If you need to get ready and remove your gun from it’s bag or box you may only do so at the designated safety range.
+- DO NOT EVER handle a gun, unload it or remove it from your bag or holster once on the range.
+If you need to get ready and remove your gun from it’s bag or box you may ONLY do so at the designated safety range.
 If you do not know where it is, ask.
 If you break this rule you will be asked to leave the range.

 - You may only draw and load your gun when it’s your turn to shoot and only after the RO has closed the range and instructed you to do so.
 WAIT for his instruction.

 - If he asks you to place the gun is placed on a table you may not touch it again until instructed.
 Keep your hands well away.